10 Best Musical Instruments for Beginners

 Whatever you have going on in your head, my single most important piece of advice I hope you take away from this article is this: Learn something!
 Bring music into your life in some form, whether you intend to spend thousands of dollars learning a classical orchestra instrument, or you spend fifty bucks on a ukulele.

 The benefits for children are immeasurable.
 Kids who have music in their lives learn to be disciplined (yes, even if they are learning rock guitar) and they learn how to express their creativity.
 A kid who is shy and awkward in social situations may come to feel empowered and confident with a musical instrument in his hands.
 Music is something that will benefit them as they grow older, and on into adulthood.

 But what if you are already an adult?
 It is never too late to become a musician, and learning an instrument now will benefit you too.
 You’ll have an outlet for stress management and, even when nothing else seems to be going right, you’ll have your music to lift your mood and brighten your day.

 So, learn an instrument, whether it’s the bass or the bassoon, and do something to bring music into your life.
-I’ve been playing guitar for 32 years as I write this, and I took my first piano lesson long before I ever picked up a guitar.
+I’ve been playing guitar for over 35 years as I write this, and I took my first piano lesson long before I ever picked up a guitar.
 Even today, I am always looking for ways to learn more about music.
 I will learn that cello yet!

 If you do the same, I can guarantee you’ll never regret it.